winston0410/vim-tutorial/tutorial.md

   4. Type    d$    to delete to the end of the line.

----> Somebody typed the end of this line twice. end of this line twice.
+---> Somebody typed the end of this line twice.

   5. Move on to Lesson 2.3 to understand what is happening.